opencadc/vos/cavern/README.md

 The `cavern` service must be able to resolve the root owner username to a POSIX uid and gid pair during startup.
 If the configured IdentityManager does not suport priviledged access to user info, the correct values must be configured using the optional _filesystem.rootOwner.uid_ and _filesystem.rootOwner.gid_ properties.

-The optional _privateKey_ and _publicKey_ is used to sign pre-auth URLs (one-time token included in URL) so that a files endpoint does not have to repeat permission checks.
-If the not set, cavern cannot generate pre-auth URLs, but it can generate plain URLs.
-TODO: provide info on how to generate a usable key pair.

 NOT FUNCTIONAL: The optional _sshfs.serverBase_ is the host name, port, and path to the sshfs mount of the `cavern` content.
 Clients can negotiate the mount of a specific container node in the VOSpace and be given back a connection string suitable for